becoskie/portfolio/README.md

 - [heroku](https://becoskie-portfolio.herokuapp.com/)

 ## Description
 Developer portfolio built as a CMS.
-Using MYSQL to dynamically create the content. **why** the project exists.
+Using MYSQL to dynamically create the content.

 ## Build items